12cassie34/time_tracking_dashboard/README.md

 - [Border color doesn't work in Tailwind CSS](https://stackoverflow.com/questions/68320264/border-color-doesnt-work-in-tailwind-css) - The answer in this post saves my day when I try to figure out why my `border-white` does not work.
 - [Creating vite vue ts template: Deploy to Github Pages](https://dev.to/imomaliev/creating-vite-vue-ts-template-deploy-to-github-pages-4c88) - Clear instruction for deploying your Vue 3 + vite project on Github Pages.
 But don't forget to check vite's documents about deploying beforehand!
+- [CodePen Home
+CSS filter generator to convert from black to target hex color](https://codepen.io/sosuke/pen/Pjoqqp) - When it comes to changing a SVG image's color, I will recommend this site to get a right `filter`'s setting.

 ## Author